MANHATTAN, NYC, Central Auditory Processing Disorder Therapy

 Signs and Symptoms of CAPD

 When a child shows signs of listening difficulties, it does not automatically mean he or she has a central auditory processing disorder.
-Vice versa, one can have problems with listening and not have CAPD.
 Here are some signs and symptoms of CAPD that may help you determine if you should consult with an expert.

 - Difficulty localizing sound or identifying where the sound is coming from